rpellerin/rpellerin.github.io/content/raspberry-pi-the-ultimate-guide.md

     `bs=4M` can be used but it's more error prone, yet it's safer.
 There won't be any feedback during `dd` so wait till it finishes (might be long).

 7. You're done.
 For more information, see the [official website](http://www.raspberrypi.org/documentation/installation/installing-images/linux.md).
 Now [enable SSH](https://www.raspberrypi.org/blog/a-security-update-for-raspbian-pixel/) by creating an empty file named `ssh` in `/boot`.
+Add a default user with `echo "pi:$(echo 'raspberry' | openssl passwd -6 -stdin)" > /boot/userconf.txt`.
 Then, unmount the SD card and eject it.

 ## First boot